 - 6.1.
 Section 6 applies where one or more pass codes are needed to perform a transaction. - 6.2.
-A user must not: - a. voluntarily disclose one or more pass codes to anyone, including a family member or friend - b. where a device is also needed to perform a transaction, write or record pass code(s) on a device, or keep a record of the pass code(s) on anything: - (i) carried with a device - (ii) liable to loss or theft simultaneously with a device

-- unless the user makes a reasonable attempt to protect the security of the pass code - c. where a device is not needed to perform a transaction, keep a written record of all pass codes required to perform transactions on one or more articles liable to be lost or stolen simultaneously, without making a reasonable attempt to protect the security of the pass code(s). - 6.3.
-For the purpose of clauses 6.2.b-6.2.c, a reasonable attempt to protect the security of a pass code record includes making any reasonable attempt to disguise the pass code within the record, or prevent unauthorised access to the pass code record, including by: - a. hiding or disguising the pass code record among other records - b. hiding or disguising the pass code record in a place where a pass code record would not be expected to be found - c. keeping a record of the pass code record in a securely locked container - d. preventing unauthorised access to an electronically stored record of the pass code record.
+A user must not: - (a) voluntarily disclose one or more pass codes to anyone, including a family member or friend - (b) where a device is also needed to perform a transaction, write or record pass code(s) on a device, or keep a record of the pass code(s) on anything: - (i) carried with a device - (ii) liable to loss or theft simultaneously with a device - unless the user makes a reasonable attempt to protect the security of the pass code - (c) where a device is not needed to perform a transaction, keep a written record of all pass codes required to perform transactions on one or more articles liable to be lost or stolen simultaneously, without making a reasonable attempt to protect the security of the pass code(s). - Note: If you or another user breaches these passcode security requirements, we may not be required to indemnify you for loss arising from that breach.
+See Section 5.. - 6.3.
+For the purpose of clauses 6.2(b)-6.2(c), a reasonable attempt to protect the security of a pass code record includes making any reasonable attempt to disguise the pass code within the record, or prevent unauthorised access to the pass code record, including by: - (a) hiding or disguising the pass code record among other records - (b) hiding or disguising the pass code record in a place where a pass code record would not be expected to be found - (c) keeping a record of the pass code record in a securely locked container - (d) preventing unauthorised access to an electronically stored record of the pass code record.